 Being a latex pillow, the Brooklyn Bedding is also a good eco-friendly and hypoallergenic option.
 If you want something better for the environment that doesn’t contain too many chemicals, this could work well for you!

-- High loft and Low loft models give you firmness and height options
+- The High loft and Low loft models give you firmness and height options.

-- Latex foam is bouncy and makes it easy to move around
+- Latex foam is bouncy and makes it easy to move around, so this pillow is ideal for combination sleepers.

 Best Cooling Organic Pillow

-- Birch offers a 100-night sleep trial and 3-year warranty
+- Birch offers a 100-night sleep trial, a one-year warranty, and free shipping for their pillow.

 Best Cooling Memory Foam Pillow

-The pillow offers a nice balance of comfort and support.
-This makes it a great fit for back sleepers and side sleepers.
+- With a balance of comfort and support, its loft and construction makes it a great fit for back and side sleepers.

-- Layla offers a 5-year prorated warranty and a 120-night trial
+- Layla offers a five-year prorated warranty and a 120-night trial.

 Read our full Layla pillow review.